 He immediately became my hero, and I made a mission of trying all of his games.
-I now own many of his and still have to play some lesser known like Rum & Pirates
+I now own many of his.

-In the meantime, I’m the proud father of two boys, Thibault and Julien, born in 2009 and 2013.
+In the meantime, I became the proud father of two boys, Thibault and Julien, born in 2009 and 2013.

 Thibault, my first kid, has seen me buying tons of new games and has always taken much pleasure punching out the tokens himself.